Strilanc/Rational-Secret-Sharing-Master-s-Thesis/README.md

 # Rational Secret Sharing

+*(with and without synchronous boardcast, conspicuous secrets, malicious players and unbounded opponents)*

 My master's thesis on rational secret sharing.
 Includes the thesis itself (source latex + output pdf), an implementation of the protocols described (C#), and the slides from my defense.